ruili4UCSD/CSE151A_WIN24_GROUP/README.md

 *Figure 14.
 Best model for decision trees*

-**Observations**
-When accuracy score = 1, it is overfitting

-- **Overfitting at low alpha values:** When ccp alpha is small, indicating less pruning on the decision tree, the training model achieves perfect accuracy, which indicates overfitting.

-- **Cost Complexity Pruning:** On the fitting graph, we found out that the cost complexity pruning alpha value that gives us the highest accuracy in the testing dataset is 0.0016001376425733224.

-- **Model Comparison:** When compared to the previous models fitting graph it behaves similarly with earlier values of alpha/k overfitting and has a higher error at later values.

 ### Decision Tree visualization

 ![svg](data/img/LeetcodeDataExploration_79_0.svg)

 *Figure 15.
 Visualizaiton of the decision tree model*

-**Decision Tree Observation**

-We observe that the most useful features for classification are the ones being compared in the top layers of the tree.
-In the top 3 layers, the only features used are discuss_count, acceptance_rate, and rating.
-In the lower layers, frequency, acceptance_rate, and many question topics (Hash Map, Union Find, etc) are used.

-Looking at the tree as a whole, we find a lot of nodes of class 1, perhaps due to the nature of our encoding putting class 1 between the other classes causing many predictions of class 1.
-This aligns with about half of the samples being class 1 as well as class 1 having relatively fewer false negatives (precision < recall).

-The first decision separates more than half of the class 2 observations from the set along with around a fourth of the class 1 observations and very few class 0 observations.
-This suggests that the classes do somewhat fall on a spectrum with respect to the selected features (it is easier to separate class 0 and 2 rather than 0 and 1 or 1 and 2).
-This is supported by the fact that there is only one instance of two sibling nodes being class 0 and 2; every other pair is 0/1 or 1/2.

 ### Evaluation on Training and Test